RenaSchott/Project5-MyBag/README.md

 - As a shopper I want to be able to sort multiples categories of products simultaneously so that I can find the best-priced or best-rated products across broad categoried, such as „school bags“.
 - As a shopper I want to be able to search for a product by name or description so that I can find a specific product I’d like to purchase.
 - As a shopper I want to be able to easily see what I’ve searched for and the number of results so that I can quickly decide whether the product I want is available.
-- As a shopper I want to be able to easily select the size and quantity of a product when purchasing it so that I can ensure I don’t accidentially select the wrong product, quantity or size.
+- As a shopper I want to be able to easily select quantity of a product when purchasing it so that I can ensure I don’t accidentially select the wrong product or quantity.
 - As a shopper I want to be able to view items in my shopping cart to be purchased so that I can identify the total cost of my purchase and all items I will receive.
 - As a shopper I want to be able to adjust the quantity of individual items in my bag so that I can easily make changes to my purchase before checkout.
 - As a shopper I want to be able to easily enter my payment information so that I can check out quickly and with no hassle.